tkotani/ecalj/README.md

 ##### (5) Structure tool.
+This is not necessary if you don't need to need converter between PROCAR and ctrl/ctrls (crystal structure file in ecalj).
 In any calculations, we first have to supply crystal structure correctly.
 To help this, we have a converter between POSCAR(VASP's crystal structure file) and ctrls(that for ecalj).